onlabsorg/stilo/package-template/README.md

 The `stilo install` command installs a npm package as dependency of `.stilo` and adds its name to the `stilo.plugins` array contained in `.stilo/package.json`.
-The list of installed plugins will be used by `.stilo/store.js` to augment the package store and by `.stilo/commands.js` to add new sub-commands.
+The list of installed plugins will be used by `.stilo/store.js` to decorate the store and by `.stilo/commands.js` to add new sub-commands.